 (a) Review by Supervisor.
-The supervisor will review the evidence and proposed disciplinary action with the Director of Employee Services, or his or her delegate.
+The supervisor will review the evidence and proposed disciplinary action with the Chief Human Resources Officer, or his or her delegate.

 (b) Concurrence Sought and Obtained.
-Once the supervisor has sought and obtained the concurrence of the Director of Employee Services or his or her delegate, he or she must then obtain the concurrence of the department head or administrative equivalent to whom he or she reports before proceeding with the proposed disciplinary action.
-The Director of Employee Services or his or her delegate will review proposed disciplinary actions for Equal Employment Opportunity compliance.
+Once the supervisor has sought and obtained the concurrence of the Chief Human Resources Officer or his or her delegate, he or she must then obtain the concurrence of the department head or administrative equivalent to whom he or she reports before proceeding with the proposed disciplinary action.
+The Chief Human Resources Officer or his or her delegate will review proposed disciplinary actions for Equal Employment Opportunity compliance.

 (d) Imposing Discipline.
 If the supervisor is not persuaded by the employee’s response that the decision to take disciplinary action is incorrect or mistaken, the supervisor will proceed to impose the disciplinary action.
 The supervisor shall inform the employee in writing of the following:

 (i) whether the disciplinary penalty is demotion, suspension without pay, or dismissal and its effective date;